laidbackware/platform-automation-shrinker/README.md

 # platform-automation-shrinker

-Shrink the VMware Tanzu Platform Automation Toolkit base image buy removing cloud provider binaries.
+Shrink the VMware Tanzu Platform Automation Toolkit base image by removing cloud provider binaries.
 This has been tested on version 5.0.9 which is the first version without p-automator.

 ## Usage
 - Import the platform automation image from pivnet into docker, providing a label and tag.